elhassane1230/credit-scoring/README.md

 - **Honest evaluation.** Every headline number is produced by the scripts here;
-  see [`docs/RESULTS.md`](docs/RESULTS.md) for methodology and [`docs/IMPROVEMENTS.md`](docs/IMPROVEMENTS.md) for the roadmap (SHAP explainability, fairness auditing, real-data validation, monitoring).
+  see [`docs/RESULTS.md`](docs/RESULTS.md) for methodology and [`docs/IMPROVEMENTS.md`](docs/IMPROVEMENTS.md) for the roadmap (SHAP explainability, fairness auditing, calibration, monitoring).

-> The dataset is synthetic.
-It proves the pipeline, the modelling choices, and
+> This is a public research dataset.
+Absolute metrics reflect this portfolio;
-> the ablation mechanisms; a real labelled portfolio is required to certify
+> deploying to a new population would require re-training, calibration, and the
-> production accuracy and to run the fairness checks described in the roadmap.
+> fairness checks described in the roadmap.

 ## Tech stack